Data Search Tool

 From here you can navigate directly to any asset in the search results to manually update or delete the value.

-It will also return assets that have those words in separate fields.
+The tool will also return assets that have those words in separate fields.
 For example, if “John” is in one field and “Smith” is found in another field belonging to the same asset, that asset will be matched and returned in the search results.

-You can also wrap words in quotes in order to search for exact matches of strings.
+You can also wrap words in quotes to search for exact matches of strings.
 For example, if you enter “John Smith”, it will match on “This is John Smith” but it will not match on “His first name is John and his last name is Smith”.

 Searches are also case-insensitive.
 So if you search for JoHn, it will match on “john”.